Traditional offices may soon become merely a memory, as homeworking and shared offices become the market’s hottest commodities.

 Let’s not avoid the elephant in the room.
 As an employer, it takes a lot of trust to allow employees to work remotely, without supervision.
 But if you have a team that is motivated, dedicated, and willing to go the extra mile to see the company succeed, it can be a great idea.

-Speaking for myself, I’m fortunate enough to work in a co-working space, with bosses who don’t mind if I decide to work from home whenever I fancy.
+Speaking for myself, I’m fortunate enough to work in a co-working space, with clients who don’t mind where I am based.

 I stay home when I really need to fire through tasks like there’s no tomorrow, tripling my workload as there are no distractions!